1. Twitter

 What is the Sunderland Low Carbon Charter Mark?

-The Sunderland Low Carbon Charter Mark was launched in January 2025.
+The Sunderland Low Carbon Charter Mark was launched in March 2025.
 The Sunderland Low Carbon Charter Mark has been developed to support your school to look after the planet, implement actions to reduce carbon emissions and to give credit to schools that have embedded sustainable behaviour within your school and the local community.
 In addition, the charter mark recognises the dedication of schools within the city in contributing towards a greener Sunderland and a more sustainable planet.
 The Sunderland Low Carbon Charter Mark is managed by City of Sunderland's Low Carbon Team.

 How to get involved?